-In Canada, livestock (swine, cattle) and poultry (chickens) are now concentrated and confined in large operations.
-Millions of tons of waste are produced annually and spreading has never been closer to urban developments.
-In 2006, Canadian livestock produced about half a million tons of manure daily.
+In Canada, livestock (swine, cattle) and poultry are now more often concentrated and confined in large operations.
+Millions of tons of waste are produced annually and spreading of manure has never been closer to urban developments.
+In 2006, the Canadian livestock industry produced about half a million tons of manure daily.
 Although manure spreading benefits crop production, it can be a source of pollution with impacts on the environment as well as human and animal health.
 For example, bacteria found in manure have been detected in drinking water supplies.
 The use of manure as a crop fertilizer has also been associated with odour nuisances and gases as well as the contamination of fruits and vegetables with foodborne pathogens.
 Public concern has consequently increased regarding the impact of manure spreading on human and animal health.
 Even if underestimated, there is a significant health risk associated with the fugitive emissions following manure spreading.
 Human and animal pathogens and antibiotic-resistant bacteria are present in wastes and may potentially be aerosolized in large quantities when spreading on agricultural lands.
 Once airborne, these contaminants can then affect the health of workers, animals, and surrounding rural communities.

 Many regulatory authorities dictate minimal setback distances for manure spreading near houses or other buildings.
 However, these requirements are generally based on nuisances for the surrounding populations and do not take into account the health risks associated with manure spreading.